I am a research development consultant based in Perth, Western Australia.

 - Research services in the Australian higher education sector, including consulting on Australian Research Council (ARC) and Australia Council for the Arts grant applications, and conducting Excellence in Research for Australia (ERA) and Engagement and Impact (EI) Assessment policy analysis and administration

 - Academic and technical writing, specialising in copy editing and proofreading as well as advising on scholarly publications

-The key point of difference that I offer is that I have walked the talk, with over 25 years combined experience in the field, not only in an administrative, educational and research capacity within academia and the cultural industries, but also variously as grant applicant and funding assessor, as project manager and policy advisor, as contributing author and managing editor, and as PhD candidate as well as doctoral program convenor, supervisor and examiner.
-I have the proven track record to empathise, strategise and achieve results across all these areas.
+The key point of difference that I offer is that I have walked the talk.
+With almost 30 years combined experience in academic research, writing and administration as well as arts management, cultural policy and creative practice, I have the proven track record to empathise, strategise and achieve results across all these areas.

 I have been working as a freelance consultant on a full-time basis since 2014.
 Prior to this I had worked as a teaching and research academic in the Australian higher education sector for almost 20 years, including appointments as Senior Lecturer in Visualisation Technologies and Digital Media at Curtin University (2013-2014), Senior Lecturer in Digital Communication at University of Wollongong (2011-2013), Postdoctoral Research Fellow in Asian Digital Media at Edith Cowan University (2004-2007), and Lecturer in Art Theory and Visual Culture at Edith Cowan University (1999-2011).